-According to their qualification in the Solvency II Economic Balance Sheet, the total investments (other than assets held for index-linked and unit-linked contracts) consist for 96% of bonds.
-Thereof 80% is related to sovereign debt and 20% to corporate bonds and covered bonds.
-The structure of the portfolio also explains the structure of the investment income, mainly consisting of interest payments.
+According to their qualification in the Solvency II economic balance sheet, the total investments (other than assets held for index-linked and unit-linked contracts) consist for 97% of bonds.
+Thereof 77% is related to sovereign debt and 23% to corporate bonds and covered bonds.
+Additionally, 2% of the portfolio is invested in mortgages and loans.
+That structure of the portfolio also explains the structure of the investment income, consisting mainly of interest payments.
+Dividends consist of the regular income from funds and from participations.
+Both together represent 1% of the total investments.